-However, during the Roman rule, Lagos prospered, and it is still possible to see some remains in the city, such as the Roman port and the Roman Bridge.
-The first walls were built in the 10th century, and it was only from 1249 that Lagos became part of the territory of Portugal.
+However, during Roman rule, Lagos prospered, and it is still possible to see some remains in the city, such as the Roman port and the Roman Bridge.
+The first walls were built in the 10th century, and it was only in 1249 that Lagos became part of the territory of Portugal.

 The location of Lagos, facing the Atlantic and Africa, makes it vital in the 15th century.
-This is the city’s Golden Period, as it is the departure and arrival port of the Portuguese ships and, therefore, an important center for the trade of exotic products.
+This is the city’s Golden Period, as it is the departure and arrival port of Portuguese ships and, therefore, an important center for the trade of exotic products.
 At that time, Lagos became the bishop’s seat and the capital of the Algarve as it was the seat of the Governors of the Algarve.

 What to Visit in Lagos?
 12 activities not to be missed in Lagos

 Ponta da Piedade is one of the natural wonders of the Algarve, one of the most beautiful and most photographed natural landmarks in Portugal.
 These rock formations excavated by the sea are beautiful and create unique images.
 From the right angle, they look like animals, people, objects… and the intense colors of the rocks (yellow, ocher, red) contrast with the crystalline turquoise of the sea.